 - I have tested negative for six different gene mutations (BRCA 1/2+, CDH1, CHEK2, PTEN, and TP53).
 This means that my cancer was probably spontaneous (aka bad luck).

 - It was only in my right breast; my left breast is clear.

-- The cancer is hormone receptor positive for both estrogen and progesterone.
-This means that effective treatment options are available.
+- The cancer was hormone receptor positive for both estrogen and progesterone.
+This means that effective treatment options were available.

-- It is protein receptor (HER2) negative, which means that it is slow-growing.
+- It was protein receptor (HER2) negative, which means that it was slow-growing.